-It can be tricky to install bird netting even on a calm day.
-These long, thin nets can easily become tangled or knotted if not handled properly.
-Trying to install netting when it’s windy is going to make the process way more difficult than if you waited for a day with less wind.
+It can be tricky to install bird netting on even the calmest of days.
+The long, thin nets can easily become tangled or knotted if not handled properly.
+Trying to install netting when it’s windy will make the process much more difficult than if you waited for a day with less wind.

 Expect a Permanent Fix

-While netting will prevent birds from easily accessing your properties, don’t expect the fix to last.
+While netting will prevent birds from easily accessing your properties, don’t expect the fix to last forever.
 Over time, netting will deteriorate, leaving holes or gaps that pest birds can easily slip through.
 For long-lasting results from bird netting, be prepared for regular maintenance and updates.

 RELATED: Bird Netting vs. Bird Spray

 As you begin installing your bird netting, make sure to stay organized.
 Stretch out the net to full size, find all the corners and determine which side is up.
-This will help you avoid tangles and make the whole process a lot easier.
+This will help to minimize tangles and will make the process a lot easier and manageable.

 Give Yourself Inside Access

-If using bird netting to protect your fruits or vegetables, don’t forget to make a small access hole for harvest.
+If using bird netting to protect your fruits or vegetables, remember to make a small access hole for harvest.
 While the net is built to keep birds out, you’ll still need to be able to get in to pick or tend to your plants.
-Make a small incision large enough for you to fit your hand for whatever crop you are harvesting.
+Make an incision large enough for you to fit your hand through to access whatever crop you are harvesting.

 Find Better Bird Protection With Avian Enterprises